eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	- immutable value that cannot be modified by users or applications
 	- value without semantic significance
 	- value is not accessible by users or applications
-	- value is not comprised/combined/composed, and cannot be decomposed into constituents, and not a synthesis
+	- value is not comprised/combined/composed of values from different domains, and cannot be decomposed into constituents, and not a synthesis